-- Conceptual Understanding-comprehension of mathematical concepts, operations, and relations - Procedural fluency-skill in carrying out procedures flexibly, accurately, efficiently, and appropriately - Strategic Competence-ability to formulate, represent, and solve mathematical problems - Adaptive Reasoning-capacity for logical thought, reflection, explanation, and justification - Productive Disposition-habitual inclination to see mathematics assessable, useful, and worthwhile, coupled with a belief in diligence and one's own efficacy. (p.
+- Conceptual Understanding-comprehension of mathematical concepts, operations, and relations - Procedural fluency-skill in carrying out procedures flexibly, accurately, efficiently, and appropriately - Strategic Competence-ability to formulate, represent, and solve mathematical problems - Adaptive Reasoning-capacity for logical thought, reflection, explanation, and justification

+• Productive Disposition-habitual inclination to see mathematics assessable, useful, and worthwhile, coupled with a belief in diligence and one's own efficacy. (p.
 5)

 As one can see from the recommendation, content knowledge is one of the core components of effective teaching of mathematics.
 To this point, the Association of Mathematics Teacher Educators (AMTE 2017) recommends that a "well-prepared" beginning teacher of mathematics attain a robust understanding of mathematics.
-The AMTE standards highlight that a mathematics teacher entering the profession must possess both the underlying mathematics and statistical content knowledge for teaching and must engage in the mathematical and statistical practices that have been highlighted in other documents, including the essential mathematics concepts outlined in Catalyzing Change in High School Mathematics (NCTM 2018) and various college-and career-readiness standards (e.g., the Common Core State Standards for Mathematics).
+The AMTE standards highlight that a mathematics teacher entering the profession must possess both the underlying mathematics and statistical content knowledge for teaching and must engage in the mathematical and statistical practices that have been highlighted in other documents, including the essential mathematics concepts outlined in Catalyzing Change in Middle School Mathematics (NCTM 2020) as well as college-and career-readiness standards, research-informed practices outlined in Principles to Actions: Ensuring Mathematical Success for All (NCTM 2014) and Curriculum Focal Points for Prekindergarten through Grade 8 Mathematics (NCTM 2006).

-To deepen their conceptual understanding, candidates will be looking forward and backward, challenging the knowledge of mathematics that they bring to their college career (CBMS 2012) as well as acquiring deeper and more complex understanding of the mathematical domains.
-By revisiting domains of mathematics and expanding their knowledge, candidates deepen their conceptual understanding (moving beyond procedural fluency) and build their confidence in the modeling and applications of the mathematics that they are learning.
+To deepen their conceptual understanding, candidates should be expected to look forward and backward along the mathematical horizon (Ball, Thames, and Phelps 2008), and as a result challenge the knowledge of mathematics that they bring to their college career (CBMS 2012) as well as acquiring deeper and more complex understanding of the mathematical domains for the grades that they teach and beyond.
+By revisiting domains of mathematics and expanding their knowledge, candidates deepen their conceptual understanding by moving beyond procedural fluency to build confidence in the modeling and applications of the mathematics that they are learning.
 Enhanced problem-solving skills and further experience with multiple representations and models are emphasized as well.
 This standard is designed to guide best practice in the preparation of mathematics teachers who will have a mission to make accessible and facilitate the learning of high-quality mathematics for all students by first employing their own deep understanding of mathematics.

-Evidence for Standard 1 includes any state-required mathematics content licensure tests aligned to components of NCTM Standard 1 above accompanied by more complete performance data from a minimum of two academic years for an initial report (see Transition Plan below for AY 2020-2021 and AY 2021-2022) or a minimum of one academic year for a response to conditions or revised report.
+Evidence for Standard 1 includes any state-required mathematics content area licensure exams aligned components of NCTM Standard 1 accompanied by more complete performance data from a minimum of two academic years for an initial report (see Transition Plan below for AY 2020-2021 and AY 2021-2022) or a minimum of one academic year for a response to conditions or revised report.
 Performance data must include, at minimum, mean and range or standard deviation values.

 Many programs use a detailed analysis of course grades or transcript analysis (for postbaccalaureate programs) to provide evidence of candidates' demonstration of content and mathematical processes.
 Guidelines for the use of course grades are outlined on the NCTM website.
-Content-based assessment such as projects, course portfolios, or other course products aligned to the components of NCTM Standard 1 above accompanied by candidate performance data can also provide data for Standards 1 and 2.
+Content-based assessment such as projects, course portfolios, or other course products aligned to the components of NCTM Standard 1 accompanied by candidate performance data can also provide data for Standards 1 and 2.

-\1a) Essential Concepts in Number.
-Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of number including flexibly applying procedures, using real and rational numbers in contexts, developing solution strategies, and evaluating the correctness of conclusions.
-Major mathematical concepts in Number include number theory; ratio, rate, and proportion; and structure, relationships, operations, and representations.
+1a) Essential Concepts in Number and Operations.
+Candidates demonstrate and apply understandings of major mathematics concepts, procedures, knowledge, and applications of number, including flexibly applying procedures, using real and rational numbers in contexts, attending to units, developing solution strategies and evaluating the correctness of conclusions.
+Major mathematical concepts in Number and Operations include number systems (particularly rational numbers); algorithmic and recursive thinking; number and set theory; ratio, rate of change and proportional reasoning; and structure, relationships, operations, and representations.